Skip to main content

 Visual

-React Flow canvas, kind-coloured nodes (source / transform / validate / target / branch / join / archive / enrich), deterministic vertical waterfall layout.
-Each node card shows a one-line config summary inline (source: path · pattern · format; target: schema · loadMode; transform: op types; validate: rule count).
-Click a node → right pane swaps to Node Config (read-only JSON view).
-Above the canvas there is an Add Node toolbar with five buttons: + Transform / + Validate / + Enrich / + Branch / + Archive.
-Click one and kaireon inserts a default-configured node into the IR between the last upstream and your target, repoints the target to consume the new node, bumps the IR version, and selects the new node so you can edit it.
-Defaults intentionally use placeholder values (e.g. transform with a rename: from_field → to_field op) so you can tell at a glance which fields to customize.
-Source / Target / Join are not in the toolbar — every starter pipeline already has one source and one target, multi-source pipelines are advanced, and Join requires picking two upstream node refs.
-Add those via the JSON IR tab or the AI panel.
+React Flow canvas, kind-coloured nodes (source / transform / validate / target / branch / join / enrich / outcomes), deterministic vertical waterfall layout.
+Each node card shows a one-line config summary inline (source: path · pattern · format; target: schema · loadMode; transform: op types; validate: rule count; outcomes: resolution mode · attribution window).
+Click a node → right pane swaps to Node Config, an editable per-kind form (the join kind is the one exception — it shows a read-only JSON view with a jump to the JSON IR tab).
+Above the canvas there is an Add Node toolbar with six buttons: **+ Transform / + Validate / + Enrich / + Branch / + Target /

 JSON IR